pingcap/blog/_posts/2016-10-17-how-we-build-tidb.md

 - The test cases come from community.
 There are a lots of test cases in MySQL drivers/connectors, ORMs and applications.
 - Fault injection is performed on both hardware and software to increase the test coverage.
 - About the network, we simulate the latency, failure, partition to detect if there are bugs in our database when the network is not reliable.
-- We use Jepsen and Namazu to for distributed testing.
+- We use Jepsen and Namazu for distributed testing.

 [Back to the top](#top)